avvertix/materialicons-laravel-bridge/README.md

 ## Use another icon set

-...
+Even if this package makes easy to use Google's Material Design icons, it is not limited to that iconset.

-Inside `config/materialiconset.php` specify the location of your individual icons:
+You can still use a different iconset by passing the `icon_path` option in the `config/materialiconset.php` configuration file.
+The path refers to the location that contains your individual icons as separate SVG files.

 ```php
 <?php